mmichlin66/mimcss-site/guide/defining-styles.md

 }
 ```

-#### Complex Dependent Selectors
+## Complex dependent selectors
 To support complex selectors, Mimcss uses a special property `"&"`, which specifies an array of two-element tuples, where the first element is a selector and the second element is a styleset assigned to this selector.
 Every occurrence of the ampersand symbol in the selector string will be replaced with the selector one level above - a.k.a. parent selector.

 The selector in the first element of each tuple can be of several types: all of them are used to produce a selector string within which any occurrence of the ampersand symbol will be replaced with the parent selector.

-- String.
+- String - allows composing selectors from many components using a template string with embedded parameters.
 - Class rule object.
 The selector string is obtained by taking the class name and prefixing it with the dot symbol.
 - ID rule object.
 The selector string is obtained by taking the ID name and prefixing it with the pound sign.
 - Style rule object.
 The selector string is the rule's selector.
-- `selector()` function - allows composing selectors from many components using a template string with embedded parameters.
 - Array of the above.
 The selector string is obtained by getting selector strings of the array items and concatenating them.

 Here is how the second part of our CSS example above is expressed in Mimcss: